dnsimple/dnsimple-support/content/articles/gigalixir-service.md

 ---

 [Gigalixir](https://www.gigalixir.com) is Elixir's Platform as a Service.
-With DNSimple's one-click [DNS services](/categories/services/), you can set up the DNS records required by Gigalixir.
+If you have accounts with DNSimple and Gigalixir, you can use DNSimple's [One-click services](/categories/services/) to set up the DNS records required by Giglixir.

 ## Enabling Gigalixir service